Jin-SukKim/Basic2D_GameEngine/README.md

 Collision can be used with Collider components.

 Manager classes handle main features for engine such as input, collision check, and etc.

+2D Engine can be pulled/downlowded in Basic_2DEngine branch.